Tuition & Fees

 Financial Aid Eligibility

 Wongu University’s Master of Science in Oriental Medicine program is provisionally certified by the U.S. Department of Education to participate in the Title IV Federal Student Aid Program.
 Graduate students at Wongu University may be eligible for Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS Loans.
 To remain as limited indebtedness as possible, Wongu University encourages students to budget carefully and borrow conservatively, as well as investigate private resources for possible grants and scholarships.
-Private resources include religious organizations, professional associations, and other organizations which students or family members are currently affiliated, as well as scholarship search sites.
+Private resources include religious organizations, professional associations, and other organizations to which students or family members are currently affiliated, as well as scholarship search sites.

 To receive aid from the Federal programs discussed in this catalog, applicants must: